ziishaned/eli-test-scanner/README.md

 # ELI Test Scanner

-A mobile application for scanning and processing ELI test strips with QR code detection and image analysis.
+A monorepo containing backend API and mobile application for scanning and processing ELI test strips with QR code detection and image analysis.

 ## Prerequisites